mazerj/udrive-generic/README.md

 V2 based on a compile time flag.
 Define R3 for R3, otherwise defaults to Adafruit driver.

+This is intended to control a National Aperature MM-series linear actuator.
+But in theory, should work with any DC motor-based actuator with an rotary encoder attached.
+COUNTS_PER_REV will need to be adjusted as well.

 ### Requires:

-- uno
+- Arduino UNO
-- arduino-brand motor shield R3 *OR* adafruit motor shield V2
+- Arduino-brand motor shield R3 *OR* Adafruit motor shield V2.x
 - adafruit color lcd shield
 - 2 pots
 - assorted connectors etc..